 We boarded the train by noon and got back around 3 pm.
 I washed up and got ready real quick as some family friends were coming to take me out.
 Uncle Tza is my mom’s elementary school classmate.
-His family have become real close with my mother as she goes back almost every year or 2 for a classmate reunion.
+His family has become really close with my mother as she goes back almost every year or 2 for a classmate reunion.
 He’s a professor at a Buddhist College for Sociology.
 A very wise/witty man, who’s family you cannot get enough of, full of Love & positive energy.
 The type of family you wish to have one day & see on the Brady brunch.
 I doubt the classmates were all very close in elementary school (boys and girls have cooties here in Taiwan too), but there forms that bond of spending your childhood years in a certain place, and being able to reminisce of the teachers who spanked you to bring a group together.

 Last Saturday, Taipei actually hosted the 2009 Deaflympics.
 I never heard of that, but wow!
 Deaf people from all over the world train for this Olympic and come together on this night to compete.
 Hence 1/3 of the population around town this week all signing to each other.
 It’s very inspiring.
 This week is also the announcement of a new government official, so roads are blocked up lined with tons of police cars and paparazzi.
 Very “tzuh-nau” as the Chinese would say – “Filled with so many fun things to do“.